 - speed up tooth whitening procedures.

 There are several advantages.
 Dentists may not need to use a drill or administer anesthesia in some procedures, Â allowing the patient to enjoy a more relaxed dental experience.
 Laser procedures can be more precise.
-Also, lasers can reduce symptoms and healing times associated with traditional therapies; reduce the amount of bacteria in both diseased gum tissue and in tooth cavities; and control bleeding during surgery.
+Also, lasers can reduce symptoms and healing times associated with traditional therapies; reduce the number of bacteria in both diseased gum tissue and in tooth cavities, and control bleeding during surgery.